cameronleger/channelspanner/README.md

 - Speed: how fast the spectrum appears to move.
 A value of 0 implies that the spectrum is frozen, 1 would be always displaying the exact result in every frame, and in-between values 'smooth' the updates of the spectrum by blending new results with previous results according to this value.
 - Window Size: multiplier for how large the GUI should be.

+#Requirements
+These have been determined by installing the distribution with the default options and identifying the missing components.
+Your machine's needs may vary, and you can run `ldd ChannelSpanner.so | grep "not found"` to check any missing libraries.
+## Ubuntu
+`sudo apt-get install libglew2.0 libopengl0`
+## Debian
+`sudo apt-get install libglew2.0`

 #Motivations
 I was frustrated by the lack of decent (read: simple, pretty, fast, free) Spectrum Analyzer plugins, especially on Linux.
 I set out to make a quick analyzer that worked for my needs, but figured I could add a feature not normally found in free plugins: inter-process communications.